jocpae/VesselGraph/README.md

 ## Features
 - *Whole brain vessel graphs:* are the key for research questions to Biology and Neuroscience, including Neuronal organisation, stroke modeling and hemodynamics
-- *Ready-to use and large set of data:* We are providing whole brain graphs from different research groups and will
+- *Ready-to use and large set of data:* We are providing whole brain graphs from different research groups and will continously update our dataset.
 - *Data-Loaders:* We are providing extensive functions to readily process our data for machine learning research, including the community standard OGB and pyG dataloaders
 - *Benchmarks:* We benchmarked a comprehensive set of state of the art methods in link prediction and node classification; we provide all codes and detailed instructions
 - *Open-source, “living” initiative:* VesselGraph is an open source initiative.
 We want to expand our datasets as soon as other brain imaging becomes publicly available